The Komuso shakuhachi monks of the Fuke shu

 - Netsuke (根付) – place to store small items.

 - Tabi (足袋) split toe socks.

 - Gebako (偈箱) alms box which also held official papers.

 Initiation of a komuso to-be

 After passing a thorough background check, paying a fee, and taking oaths, a komuso would be given the san-gu or “three tools” and san-in or “three seals”.
-The “three tools” were the shakuhachi flute, the tengai basket hat, and the o-kuwara shawl (rakusu/kesa).
-The o-kuwara shawl is much like the Zen Buddhist rakusu, however, the komuso o-kuwara is larger and worn over the shoulder, instead of in the regular position in front of the body.
-The “three seals” were identification papers, which included the honsoku komuso license, the kai-in personal identification papers, and the tsu-in which allowed them to cross borders.
+The “three tools” were the shakuhachi flute, the tengai basket hat, and the o-kuwara “shawl” (rakusu/kesa).
+The o-kuwara shawl is much like the Zen Buddhist rakusu, however, the komuso o-kuwara is larger and worn over the shoulder instead of in the regular position in front of the body.
+The san-in or “three seals” were the honsoku komuso license, the kai-in personal identification papers, and the tsu-in which allowed them to cross borders.
 They were also given a gebako which is a lacquered wooden alms box worn about the neck in which was stored the official papers.

 Activities of the komuso

 While some komuso would wander, supporting themselves by playing shakuhachi for alms, others would hold positions at temples handling affairs.
 Later on they began teaching lay-people how to play the shakuhachi.
 In some cases, being a komuso was profitable while for some it would inevitably be a life of poverty.
 The chief activities of most komuso would have been playing honkyoku which are secular solo musical pieces anonymously composed by the komuso for shakuhachi.